-- 1. whose term grade point average is below 3.00 for two terms or, - 2. any student whose cumulative grade point average is below 3.00 for two terms or, - 3. any student who receives a final course grade of "C+" or below in two courses or, - 4. any student who receives a "fail" grade in any two pass/fail courses or, - 5. any student who receives a final course grade of "C+" or below in one course and a "fail" grade in any pass/fail course or, - 6. any student who fails to adhere to the professional standards of the program will be dismissed from the program.
+- 1. who fails 2 courses by receiving a "fail" grade in any pass/fail courses and/or, - 2. a final course grade of "C" or below and/or, - 3. who fails to adhere to the professional standards of the program and/or, may be dismissed from the program.
 Dismissal is a final status mandated by the DPT program for unsatisfactory academic performance or professional behaviors.
 The student may not apply for reinstatement or readmission to the DPT program.